Rachelsjp/retail-store-analytics-dashboard/README.md

 **Rachel Purnima Johnpeter**

-Data Analytics Lead transitioning into AI, Data Engineering, and Generative AI.
+Data Analytics Lead transitioning into AI / Data / Generative AI Engineering

 ### Areas of Interest

 * Data Analytics
 * Machine Learning
 * Generative AI
-* AI-Powered Dashboards
+* AI-powered dashboards
-* Decision Intelligence Systems
+* Decision intelligence systems

 ---

 # 📌 Note

-This project was built as part of my hands-on learning journey in **Python**, **Data Analytics**, and **Streamlit application development**.
+This project was built as part of hands-on learning Python and Streamlit.

 It focuses on interactive KPI analysis, business insights, and dashboard-driven decision support for retail operations.